Martin Mills: Beggars Group

-With the company continuing to grow as the industry morphs and throws new challenges, Martin has led the worldwide drive to future-proof the independent sector, working hard to promote its collective interests and helping unite like-minded labels and companies.
 Having served on the BPI (British Phonographic Industry) Council, the governing body of the record industry, from 1987 to 2000, he quit to become the progenitor of the Association of Independent Music in the UK, and similar bodies in Europe (Impala) and the US (A2IM), and the Worldwide Independent Network.

-These bodies speak eloquently, effectively and with great authority to ensure a level playing field and the welfare, success and sustainability of independent music makers.

 He also led the establishment of Merlin in 2008, the independents’ rights licensing body, which has distributed well over $2 billion to members since launch, and today counts 850 members from 63 countries.

 He has remained active in other music industry organisations, through his participation in the government’s Music Industry Forum, the Music Business Forum, being on the board of UK Music, and both as a director of PPL and VPL, the industry’s rights licensing bodies.
 In addition, he was called by the US Senate to Washington in 2012 to be a witness in the hearing on the proposed purchase of EMI Records by Universal Music.

 He was awarded an MBE in the 2008 New Year Honours list, as well as outstanding contribution awards from Music Week, Billboard, the Radio Academy, the Featured Artists Coalition, IMPALA, Canadian Music Week, The Music Producers’ Guild, A2IM, Billboard, and the 'Pioneer Award' at the AIM Awards.

+He has a personal fortune of £230 million.
+A Beggars Group sale of their stake in Spotify in 2019 earned Mills £8 million.

 As of 2023, the labels that comprise the Beggars Group are 4AD, Matador Records, Rough Trade Records, XL Recordings and Young.